Make your own Easter napkin rings with these easy rustic Easter decorations from the help of a Cricut and the knife blade.

 Second to Christmas, Easter is my favorite holiday.
 For Christians, Christ’s resurrection is the basis of our beliefs.
 Without it, nothing else would matter.

 That’s why I prefer to keep Jesus at the center of Easter.
 After all, He is the reason we celebrate this holiday.
 It doesn’t take much to add a few elegant Christ-centered decorations to your Easter table.

 With the help of my Cricut, I made these easy and simple He is Risen Easter napkin rings and tablecloths.
-They go perfect with my wood cross rustic Easter decoration that I made last year.
+The religious Easter table decorations go perfect with my wood cross rustic Easter decoration that I made last year.

-With just a few simple steps you can have some beautiful rustic Easter decorations to add the true meaning of Easter to your tablescape.
+With just a few simple steps you can have some beautiful Christian rustic Easter decorations in the form of Cricut napkin rings to add the true meaning of Easter to your tablescape.

 Materials Needed for Easter Napkin Rings

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).

 - Cricut Maker – always check prices between Amazon and Cricut.com